 I have aspired to be a meditator for a long time.
 I dipped my toe in those waters in the 1990s with a weekly class at the Spirit Rock Meditation Center in Marin County, California.
-It turned out that meditation was not a discipline to which I had easy access.
-I found myself either too preoccupied to pay attention to the breath consistently, or so exhausted that I’d fall asleep the minute I released the tensions of the day.
+To my chagrin, meditation was not a discipline to which I had easy access.
+I found myself either too preoccupied to pay attention to the breath consistently or so exhausted that I’d fall asleep the minute I released the tensions of the day.
 Feeling a failure, I abandoned the effort.

 I started researching and writing about meditation in early 2018 and assumed that my immersion in the science of meditation would have a positive effect on my practice.
 Not so much.
 I still found it difficult to sit still and focus on the breath.
 But when the final chapters of parent care and then COVID-19 brought new flavors of stress into my life, I finally got with the program.
 I still struggle from time to time, but the voice in my head has become far less critical about my fledgling attempts to be in the moment.

 If you hail from the land of Type As and find meditation challenging – even though it’s good for you – I feel your pain.
 I’ll also suggest that you curl up with Dan Harris’ book entitled 10% Happier.
 It’s part memoir, part bird’s eye view into meditation, and part words-of-wisdom from a guy who lived life in the fast lane for decades before embracing this ancient practice.